GEOPOLITICS, INTERNATIONAL LAW, FOREIGN TRADE & INTERNATIONAL RELATIONS

 Why are positive-sum multilateral agreements so difficult to negotiate and enforce?

 Geopolitical topics will include how the world is changing in light of the Russian invasion of Ukraine and evolving attitudes and ambitions within the ruling Chinese Communist Party.
 We will examine how the intelligence community informs military decisions and diplomatic strategy.
 And we will discuss multilateral treaties to coordinate efforts to combat terrorism, to regulate carbon emissions, and to manage disease control.
-In order to think constructively about these questions we will compare and contrast the strengths and shortcomings of the three major theoretical frameworks of International Relations: realism, liberalism, or constructivism.
+In order to think constructively about these questions we will compare and contrast the strengths and shortcomings of the three major theoretical frameworks of International Relations: realism, liberalism, and constructivism.

 Economic topics will be chiefly concerned with immigration policy, refugees, and the debate around Free Trade and Protectionism.